The Iron Admiral: Deception

 FAQ

 Yes.
-Deception finishes the story started in Conspiracy.
+Deception completes the story that begins in Conspiracy.

 No. The Ptorix Empire stands alone.